Terms Every Market

 Shorting a stock is much more complicated than being long.
 Put simply shorting a stock is to bet that the price of that stock will go down in the future.
 The logistics behind this type of investing involve telling your broker to sell another investors shares of the stock, promising that you will buy back those shares down the road.
 You are hoping that the price will drop and you will be able to buy back the shares at a cheaper price, pocketing the difference.
 Shorting can be dangerous and losses can be high because theoretically the price of a stock has no limit to how high it can go.
 Beginning Stock Trader recommends avoiding shorting stocks if you are still learning stock trading 101 principles.

 An index is a group of stocks that can be purchased.
 Indices are usually a safer bet than shares of a single stock and are much less volatile.
-A number of well known indices include the S&P 500 SPY 246,88 -0,22 -0,09%, The Dow Jones Index Dow Jones Industrial Average 21.580,07 -31,71 -0,15%, and the Nasdaq NDAQ 72,74 +0,72 +1,00%.
+A number of well known indices include the S&P 500 Unfortunately, we could not get stock quote SPY this time., The Dow Jones Index Unfortunately, we could not get stock quote ^dji this time., and the Nasdaq Unfortunately, we could not get stock quote ndaq this time..
 If you are a beginner and do not want to spend time looking for individual stocks it is an excellent idea to invest in an index that covers either a specific part of the market (e.g. oil, commodities, energy, etc.) or the market as a whole.

 Volume refers to the amount of shares of a particular stock bought or sold in a day (or other period of time).
 It is incredibly important to look at the volume when looking at the current price of a stock.
 If the price of a stock shows that it has dropped 10% it can be worrisome, but if you look at the volume and realize that it was a single share of stock that was sold at that price you will feel less worried.
 Conversely if you see the stock price making a significant change and notice that the volume is much higher than normal than there is a good chance that a lot of investors are getting in or out of the stock.